Vedikettu

 Vedikkettu is a 2023 Indian Malayalam-language film directed by Vishnu Unnikrishnan and Bibin George and produced under Sree Gokulam Movies.
 It features Vishnu Unnikrishnan, Bibin George, Aishwarya Anil Kumar, Samad Sulaiman as the main leads.
 The film was released on 3 February 2023 in theatres and streaming on the OTT ZEE5 from 16 April 2023.
-Film received mixed reviews from both critics and audience alike praising the performance of Vishnu Unnikrishnan and Bibin George.
+The film received mixed reviews from critics and audiences alike, although the performances of Vishnu Unnikrishnan and Bibin George were praised.